PRODYNA/go-training/03-Fundamentals-I/09_Build-In-Functions/Functions.md

 ## make

-The make function creates instances of complex types and return a pointer of the instance
+The make function creates instances of complex types and returns a *value* of the requested type

 ```golang
 m := make(map[string]*Request)